Dog-Friendly Road Trip in the Midwest

 Before I left, I ordered a rich chocolate muffin, a fresh donut, and some of their best sellers, tea cookies.
 As my teeth sank into the decadent muffin, it was evident that this muffin was made with love and fresh ingredients.
 The tea cookies were so cute, I almost didn’t want to eat them.
 But I’m glad I did; they were moist, with the right amount of sweetness.

-It was time for us to call it a day and head to our dog-friendly cabin at Salt Fork Lodge and Conference Center.
+It was time for us to call it a day and head to our dog-friendly cabin at Salt Fork Lodge and Conference Center (click to read more about the cabin).
 After feeding the dogs, Chris and I were ready to dive into our subs from McKenna’s Market.
 I had ordered the Roscoe Village Chicken Salad and Chris ordered the McKenna’s Favorite.
 The Mckenna’s Favorite was brimming with capicola, salami, pepperoni, and 4 cheese Italian blend.
 My salad was just amazing.
 It had big chunks of chicken with a great sauce, not what you would think of when ordering a chicken salad sandwich.
 It was so unique and flavorful.

 After our full day of exploring Cambridge, Ohio, it was time to hit the hay and rest up for the adventure ahead.
 Saturday was going to be a full day of walking and delving into Ohio’s largest state park, Salt Fork.
 But first, sleep!